-But once you make the divine connection with your Self, you will emerge aware, giving mindful attention to your whole life as well as others and all of nature.
+But once you make the divine connection with your Self, you will emerge aware, giving mindful attention to your life, others and all of nature.
 If you give loads of love to yourself, you will have lots to give everyone and everything in the world... the world you once feared.
 As it's stated, "Perfect love casts out fear."

 There's also something else to this.
 Recognize that you don't need to take anything from anyone once you understand you are only able to receive when you give.
 That’s the law of love.
 So, why would you even want to take rather than receive?
 There's a big difference... taking doesn't bring happiness, but receiving does, just as giving does.
 In this spirit, giving and receiving become a seamless cycle of reciprocity.

 That's how the magic is restored.
 No fear, no lack, no judgment, no taking... only sharing and receiving in love.

 But be aware... you have an enemy.
 We all do, wherever we find ourselves on the spectrum of consciousness.
 Until we regain control, it will attempt to take back its unhappy territory.
 What is it?

 As Pogo said: “I have seen the enemy, and the enemy is us.”
-And yet, it's not actually us, the enemy is the imposture within us.
+And yet, it's not actually us; rather, the enemy is the imposture within us.
 Again, it's the ego programme we keep defaulting to when we're not aware of what's going on within us.
-It fears, worries, envies, judges and hateful, full of hubris, bringing nastiness into our lives.
+It fears, worries, envies, judges and is hateful, full of hubris, bringing nastiness into our lives.
 It has a selfish drive to be unfaithful and unappreciative.
 Rather than caring for wholeness, it separates, refusing to recognize we are all bound and united in One divine love.